B5u2423/Display-Realtime-Data-Python-Flask-MySQL/README.md

 ## Deployment

 Run `http-server.py` if you want to receive data from the sensors and save it to the database.
 I use an ESP32 with a DHT11 sensor to gather data on temperature and humidity.
-The port HTTP server is running on port `8090`, configure the URL according to your IP and the port in the device sketch.
-Example of the ESP32 is in the `sketch` folder.
+The HTTP server is running on port `8090`, configure the URL according to your IP and the port in the device sketch.
+Example source code of the ESP32 is included the `sketch` folder.

 Run `websock-server.py`, the WebSocket server is running on port `8091`, connect to it at `localhost:8091`.